-On the other hand, vegans believe that animals have a right to be free from human use, be it for food, clothing, science or entertainment.
+On the other hand, vegans believe that animals have a right to be free from human use, whether it’s for food, clothing, science, or entertainment.

-Thus, they seek to exclude all animal by-products, regardless of the conditions in which animals are bred or housed.
+As a result, they seek to avoid all animal by-products, regardless of the conditions in which animals are bred or housed.

 The desire to avoid all forms of animal exploitation is why vegans choose to forgo dairy and eggs — products that many vegetarians have no problem consuming.